gpoore/codebraid-preview-vscode/README.md

 which resources Pandoc can embed in the HTML preview document (see note below).**

 By default, all remote resources are disabled.
-By default, local resources can only be loaded from the current workspace folders and the document directory.
+By default, local resources can only be loaded from the current workspace folders, the document directory, and the default Pandoc user data directory (see output of `pandoc --version` for location).
 Additional local locations can be added via `security.extraLocalResourceRoots`.
 All types of local resources are permitted by default except for scripts.
 Inline scripts are also not permitted by default, except for those bundled as part of the extension.